Skip to content

 The difference between an Austrian detail and a London or Dubai detail is the weighting given to counter-surveillance.
 In most European capitals, the protective question is "who might approach the principal."
 Here, it is often "who is already watching, from where, and what are they collecting."

 This is not theoretical.
-The DSN has publicly described the city as a "favoured area of operations" for foreign services.
-Multiple Western intelligence officials have characterised the Russian diplomatic footprint as a working SIGINT platform.
-The Austrian Federal Ministry of the Interior has itself noted the gap between trade-regulation requirements and on-the-ground compliance in the private security sector.
+The DSN has publicly described the city as a favoured area of operations for foreign services, and Austria's May 2026 expulsion of three Russian diplomats demonstrated that the technical collection threat had escalated to the point of diplomatic action.
+Multiple Western intelligence officials have characterised the Russian diplomatic footprint as a working signals-intelligence platform.

 R&H's counter-surveillance work is delivered by operatives trained against state-level adversary collection — not the lower-threshold patterns assumed in standard commercial protection.